 If we want to move between areas one and two, logical, empirical studies ("secure and clean studies") will be ideal.
 However, the source of bias and misinterpretations start as soon as we move into what we do not know anything experienced.
 We will here begin to involve imagination and intuition.
-Experience-based intuition is the start point of any essential research effort.
-Simultaneously, the movement from area one to area two is only instrumental puzzle-solving, often without knowledge accumulation (Minzberg 1979, Morgan 1980).
-"The way to improve our technique is not to attempt to analyze things into their elements, reduce them to measure and determine functional relations, but to educate and train our intuitive powers to make the unimaginative and the unknown known" (Knight 1936:103).
+Experience-based intuition is the starting point of any essential research effort.
+Simultaneously, the movement from area one to area two is only instrumental puzzle-solving, often without knowledge accumulation (Minzberg, 1979; Morgan, 1980).
+"The way to improve our technique is not to attempt to analyze things into their elements, reduce them to measure and determine functional relations but to educate and train our intuitive powers to make the unimaginative and the unknown known" (Knight, 1936, p.
+103).
 Suppose our role is only to produce some publishable or travelable research.
 In that case, we are reduced to mechanical puzzle-solving, demonstrating that we can master the techniques we learned in our Ph.
 D's.
-Between 60 and 70% of the research papers at ECKM represent this kind of mechanic puzzle solving (Morgan 1980).
-We are sending out a questionnaire to a large sample getting a 5-20% response rate.
-Applying statistics and getting a research classification results in nice tables, diagrams, and figures, getting more of the same trivial already known knowledge.
-The 2020 and 2021 papers are slightly more based upon qualitative in-depth interviews, constructed datasets from several studies, and theoretical foundations.
-Primarily the 2021 papers represent an improvement with more problem-oriented papers and more speculative papers, including imagination and speculation as a part of the research process.
+Between 60 and 70% of the research papers at ECKM represent this kind of mechanic puzzle-solving (Morgan, 1980).
+The empirical ECKM researchers are sending out a questionnaire to a large sample getting a 5-20% response rate.
+Applying statistics and getting a research classification results in nice tables, diagrams, and figures, getting more of the same trivial already known Knowledge.
+The 2020 and 2021 papers are based on qualitative in-depth interviews, constructed datasets from several studies, and theoretical foundations.
+Primarily the 2021 and 2022 papers represent an improvement with more problemoriented papers and more speculative papers, including imagination and speculation as a part of the research process.
 The unknown and unknown areas have gotten more interest, including a few papers (5) in 2021 based upon a constructed empirical basis where the authors discuss unexplored areas to see solutions for sustainability for discussing what green leadership and a green organization represent.
-The ECKM academic papers at their best in 2021 represent the societal issues addressed later at the Cop 26 conference in Glasgow (Olaisen 2022).
+The ECKM academic papers at their best in 2021 represent the societal issues addressed later at the Cop 26 conference in Glasgow (Olaisen, 2022).
+The papers of 2022 follow up on these critical issues wondering if knowledge management represents the problem or the solution.